What is CARO?

 Private Placement or Preferential Issues, Clause (xiv):

-Whether the company has made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year, if so whether the requirement of sec 42 have been complied with and amount raised has been used for the purpose for which it was raised.
+Whether the company has made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year, if so whether the requirement of sec 42 has been complied with and amount raised has been used for the purpose for which it was raised.
 If not state the deviations.

-Non Cash Transactions, Clause 3(xv):
+Non-Cash Transactions, Clause 3(xv):

-Whether the company has entered into any non-cash transactions with the directors or the persons connected with him if so whether they are in the compliance with the sec 192, of the Companies Act 2013.
+Whether the company has entered into any non-cash transactions with the directors or the persons connected with him if so whether they are in compliance with sec 192, of the Companies Act 2013.
 If not state the non-compliance.

 Register Under RBI Act 1934, Clause 3(xvi):